Atlanta Nursing Home Neglect Lawyer

 - Offering engaging, meaningful group activities that help residents overcome social isolation

-When a nursing home does their job well, they can actually decrease the chance of suicide.
+When a nursing home does its job well, it can actually decrease the chance of suicide.
 But all too often, they run facilities that are crowded, understaffed, or have high staff turnover, leading to the risk of letting someone fall through the cracks.